-- Muscle power – one to six RM per set, performed as quickly as possible
+- muscle power – one to six RM per set, performed explosively

-- Muscle strength/power – six to 12 RM per set
+- muscle strength/power – three to 12 RM per set, fast or controlled

-- Muscle strength/size – six or eight to 12 RM per set
+- muscle strength/size – six to 20 RM per set, controlled

-- Muscle endurance – 10 to 15 or more RM per set.
+- muscle endurance – 15 to 20 or more RM per set, controlled.

 Muscle recovery during advanced resistance training

-Once you have sufficient experience in resistance training, and with the support of a qualified health professional, you might like to consider a split program.
-For example, you could work your upper body on Mondays and Fridays and your lower body on Wednesdays and Sundays.
+Once you have sufficient experience in resistance training, and with the support of a qualified allied health or exercise professional, you might like to consider a split program.
+For example, you could work your upper body on Mondays and Fridays, and your lower body on Wednesdays and Sundays.